aksmiyazaki/challenge-event-processor/README.md

 produced events have different schemas.
 I've simplified here and made a single schema for every `event_producer`, but again, if the schemas were different, I would put in different topics.

-The messages in this topic are keyed by an id of the producers.
-If there is just a few of `event_producers`, it may be wise to change this key strategy, otherwise, we will end up having hot partitions in the `producer.to.processor` topic.
+The messages in this topic are keyed by an id of the producers plus the destination service type.
+If there is just a few combinations, it may be wise to change this key strategy, otherwise, we will end up having hot partitions in the `producer.to.processor` topic.

 All the topics in the solution have just 3 partitions, because I guess that evaluating the performance is not an issue here.
 But if we were building a production app, there should be an evaluation on how many partitions each topic should